rbvegas/StatiCSharp/README.md

 *index*: The homepage of your website
 *pages*: Normal sites e.g. your about page.
-*sections*: Sites that contain items e.g. articles in a specifig field.
+*sections*: Sites that contain items e.g. articles in a specific field.
 *items*: The sites that are part of a section.

 Add some content to your website by adding your markdown files to the `Content` folder.
 Check out the [documentation](/Documentation) for a [template file](Documentation/HowTo/content-template.md):